What Is Nicotine Withdrawal Syndrome?

 Acupuncture, especially auriculotherapy, is widely used as a complementary therapy for smoking cessation.
 Proposed mechanisms include endorphin release that reduces craving, modulation of the dopaminergic reward system, parasympathetic activation via the vagus nerve, and reduction of anxiety associated with withdrawal.

-Stimulation of specific auricular points may modulate vagus nerve activity and influence brain centers involved in dependence.
-Complementary body acupuncture may act on the reduction of stress and irritability — withdrawal symptoms that frequently precipitate relapse.
+Stimulating specific auricular points may modulate vagus nerve activity and influence brain centers involved in dependence.
+Complementary body acupuncture may reduce stress and irritability — withdrawal symptoms that often precipitate relapse.

-Acupuncture is used as a complement to conventional cessation therapies.
-It may be especially useful for patients who want an integrative approach or who have contraindications to conventional pharmacotherapy.
+Acupuncture is used to complement conventional cessation therapies.
+It can be especially useful for patients who want an integrative approach or have contraindications to conventional pharmacotherapy.

 Prognosis